dmx-systems/dmx-documentation/docs/devel.rst

 In particular situations the DMX Core fires events, e.g. before and after it creates a new topic in the database.
 Your plugin can listen to these events and react in its own way.

 Listening to a DMX Core event means implementing the corresponding listener interface.
 A listener interface consist of just one method: the *listener method*.
 That method is called by the DMX Core when the event is fired.
-The listener interfaces are located in package ``de.deepamehta.core.service.event``.
+The listener interfaces are located in package ``systems.dmx.core.service.event``.

 To listen to a DMX Core event, in the plugin main class you must: